CatherineMikelson/SQL_Rockbuster/README.md

 ## Tools:
 SQL, Tableau

-This project was completed as part of the Career Foundry Data Analysis Bootcamp.
+Note: This project was completed as part of the Career Foundry Data Analysis Bootcamp.